 When it comes to recycling, most millennials would rather chuck their stuff in the garbage can than take it to a recycling unit.

 An online survey, in which majority of the respondents were between the ages of 18 and 34, revealed almost indifferent attitude toward the impact the Gen Y brigade can make on in-home recycling programs.
 3 out of 4 persons polled said they don’t recycle paper and metal cans, while two-thirds said they trash their old electronics devices when they get new ones.
 The only silver lining: more than half of those polled said they would rather donate old clothes to charity than discard them.
+This survey shows how much the USA’s attitude on recycling needs to change because we are far behind other countries, as you can tell from these recycling statistics from Australia.

 Here’s more on what people said about recycling different items around the home.